 When you turn the pieces around, you'll see these:

 Today is my first time seeing sugarcane roots!
 They are so exquisitely beautiful.
 The tip of the root is violet with a white string body.
 So those little dots around the cane are where the roots shoot out.
-Magical.
+This is truly magical to my beginner's eyes.

 I notice some ants hovering around the pieces.
 They bravely jump into the water to enjoy some sweet juice.
 I guess it might have been the yum-yum stuff the roots extrude out.
 They do gather around the pieces with more roots more from my observation.
 The bottom water-touching part of the pieces is also quite slimy.